This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 - Work-Study: Federal and state.

-- Loans: Federal Direct Loan, Federal PLUS Loan, non-federal education loans (credit-based; FAFSA not required).
+- Loans: Federal Direct Loan, Federal PLUS Loan, non-federal private education loans (credit-based; FAFSA not required).

 - Scholarships: For more information about scholarships, see “Scholarships” section.